wjayee/tp/docs/team/bkjwjason.md

 * **Documentation**:
     * User Guide:
-      Wrote the portion regarding detailed view, and added screenshots of examples for most commands.
-Also added error cases for commands
+      Wrote the portion regarding detailed view
+      Added screenshots of examples for most commands.
+      Added error cases for commands
     * Developer Guide:
-      Wrote the portion regarding UI, and Planned Enhancements
+      Wrote the portion regarding UI, and Planned Enhancements Wrote the EditAnimalCommand, and Detailed View
+      Wrote the MSS for View Animal Detail

 * **Team Tasks**:
     * Updated AboutUs